1989 Mao portrait vandalism incident: Post-1989 vandalism of the portrait

-At least three other incidents have occurred since the three from Hunan threw egg at Mao's portrait.
+At least three other incidents have occurred since the three from Hunan threw eggs at Mao's portrait.

 The first one occurred in May 2007.
 The vandal's name was Gu Haiou, a 35-year-old unemployed man from Ürümqi, as reported by the official Xinhua news agency.
 Gu hurled a burning object at the portrait, causing partial damage.
 The Square was then sealed off to replace the portrait and security was tightened afterward.
 Neither the government nor the police gave any response to the incident and its perpetrator.
 It was known that Gu was detained by the police, but his current whereabouts are still unknown.

 The second incident occurred in April 2010.
 The protester was only identified as Mr. Chen by the police, who came to Beijing from Heilongjiang to raise individual and human rights issues.
 At early afternoon on April 5, Mr. Chen threw a plastic bottle of ink at the portrait in resonance with the 1989 incident.
 He was later detained by the Beijing municipal police and his current status is unknown.

 The third incident occurred on March 5, 2014.
 Protesters gathered on the square hoping to attract the attention of the annual National People's Congress that began on March 5.
 Their goal was to petition the government about their grievances, though the details of their grievances were unknown.
 As part of the protest, an unidentified man aged around 30 threw ink on the lower left hand corner of the portrait.
 He was quickly detained by the police, and immediately afterward, the police had set up a 200-metre perimeter in an attempt to conceal what had taken place.